Tuesday, February 10, 2015

 A life coaching approach to reverse the compartmentalization that counteracted the trauma was needed because other therapeutic and medical models methods were not working.

-What was needed to be developed for DID clients especially was a symbolic method that was safe and protective which worked for achieving a normal sense of living?
+What was needed to be developed for DID clients to become healthy was a symbolic method that was safe and protective which worked for achieving a healthy sense of living?
 That method is System Unification Method or SUM.
 System Unification Method is an update of the widely successful stabilization method called Incorporation Therapy.
-SUM actually reverses the survival process without removing or eliminating the parts as well as protecting all character skills and the survival abilities of the parts.
+SUM actually reverses the survival process without removing or eliminating the parts as well as protecting all character skills and the survival abilities of the inner parts.
 Also, the mindset associated with SUM is one of health, positiveness, productiveness, and normalcy.

 The SUM method utilizes the system’s strengths, creative abilities and inner power to unify the system, without decreasing his or her individual characteristics while strengthening the integrity of the core.
 SUM guides the survivor to create a structure of symbolic “wholeness” and increase coping skills.